 His manual collection also includes scanned copies of source code listings for some historic machines, including MIT’s Whirlwind and The University of Illionois’ ILLIAC I (scanned from hardcopies belonging to Wayne Lichtenberger).

 Al notes that David Green is writing a simulator for the version of the ILLIAC built at the University of Sydney.

-Updated TX-0 and PDP-1 URLs following a change at bitsavers.org.
+Updated TX-0, PDP-1, and ILLIAC I URLs following changes at bitsavers.org.

 I expect most Dusty Decks readers are aware of alt.folklore.computers, but it’s worth noting Rob Storey’s recent post IBM 7094 Emulator now runs Fortran compiler.
 As I posted in June, Rob has written a IBM 7094 emulator.
 Through the work of James Fehlinger, the emulator can load and execute the compiler, and then execute the result, at least for a “hello, world” program.

 Rob suggested others might want to get additional programs running on the emulator, and suggested several that are available.
 Leif Harcke suggested CTSS (M.I.T.’s Compatible Time Sharing System), using the tapes available from Paul Pierce’s collection.
 I mentioned this to Tom Van Vleck; he took a look at the tapes and lent his enthusiastic support.
 Rob is happy to make the necessary “hardware modifications” (known as RPQ’s) to the emulator if someone will supply him with a specification.

 Updated 23 Mar 2006: Leif Harcke’s URL changed; 7 Jan 2015: Rob’s and Tom’s alt.folklore.computer URLs changed.

 I learned that Peter Zilahy Ingerman, PhD, was the donor of the Fortran II listing at The Smithsonian.
 Peter published a number of books and papers in the area of programming languages and compilers.